KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **uuid**

-The `my_swap_status` method returns the data of an atomic swap executed on a MM2 node.
+The `my_swap_status` method returns the data of an atomic swap executed on an AtomicDEX API node.

 #### Arguments